Approximating the universal thermal climate index using sparse regression with orthogonal polynomials: Results and discussion

 \section{Results and discussion}

-Table \ref{tab:1} presents a detailed comparison of model performance across a range of polynomial degrees for both standard (non-sparse) linear regression and sparse regression techniques, evaluated in the context of approximating the UTCI.
-The standard approximation is a sixth-degree regression polynomial model with four variables, consisting of 210 terms and achieving a root mean squared (RMS) loss of 1.12.
-This serves as the benchmark to be matched or improved upon.
-It is important to note that the standard approximation \cite{brode2012deriving} does not directly employ the relative humidity (rH), but the water vapor pressure (pa) which is a highly nonlinear function derived from the relative humidity (rH) and air temperature (Ta).
-As we noted above, the relative humidity is well represented across its entire range, see Fig. \ref{fig:2}(b), while the water vapor pressure is strongly peaked around zero.
-Optimization employing the water vapor pressure (pa) as an independent variable (instead of rH) is thus poorly conditioned and leads to instability in the regression coefficients, both in simple and sparse regression.
-While using the pa (instead of rH) can achieve better accuracy (lower loss), it comes at the price of losing parameter consistency across optimizations with different polynomial degrees.
-For this reason we report our results employing the relative humidity (rH) instead of the water vapor pressure (pa).
+Table~\ref{tab:1} presents a detailed comparison of model performance across a range of polynomial degrees for both standard (non-sparse) linear regression and sparse regression techniques, evaluated in the context of approximating the UTCI.
+The standard approximation \citep{Brode2012} is a sixth-degree regression polynomial model with four variables, consisting of 210 terms and achieving a root mean squared loss of $1.12^\circ$C. This serves as the benchmark to be matched or improved upon.
+It is important to note that the standard approximation does not directly employ the relative humidity ($\mathit{rH}$), but the water vapor pressure ($\mathit{pa}$), which can be derived from the relative humidity ($\mathit{rH}$) and air temperature ($\mathit{Ta}$).
+As we noted above, in the dataset, the relative humidity is well represented across its entire range, see Fig.~\ref{fig:2}(b), while the water vapor pressure is strongly peaked close to zero.
+Optimization employing the water vapor pressure ($\mathit{pa}$) as an independent variable (instead of $\mathit{rH}$) is thus poorly conditioned and leads to instability in the regression coefficients, both in simple and sparse regression.
+While using the pa (instead of $\mathit{rH}$) can achieve better accuracy (lower loss), it comes at the price of losing parameter consistency across optimizations with different polynomial degrees.
+For this reason, we report our results employing the relative humidity ($\mathit{rH}$) instead of the water vapor pressure ($\mathit{pa}$), see Table~\ref{tab:vars}.

 \tabcolsep{1em}